amitsk00/gcp-pde/ml.md

       * L2 regularization adds a penalty proportional to the squared values of the weights:
       * L2 regularization does not drive weights to zero but instead shrinks them toward smaller values
       * You expect most features to have some contribution to the prediction.
-      * You want to reduce overfitting without completely eliminating any features.
+      * You want to reduce overfitting *without completely eliminating any features*.
     * Dropout
       * Randomly disable a fraction of neurons during training to prevent co-dependencies
     * Early Stopping

   * Improve data Quality
     * Data Augmentation
       * Artificially expand your dataset with transformations (e.g., rotations, flips, cropping).
     * Add more training data
     * Data pre processing

   * Reduce model complexity
-  * USer better training
+  * Use better training
     * Batch normalization
     * Optimize learning rate
   * Evaluate training process